in

 Linzess pros and cons for the treatment of patients with IBS (irritable bowel syndrome) and patients with CIC (chronic idiopathic constipation) are discussed here.

-Detailed FDA prescribing information regarding dosage and side effects is discussed elsewhere and can be viewed here: Linaclotide (Linzess) Medication for IBS: Uses, Dosage, Cost, Side effects
+Detailed FDA prescribing information regarding dosage and side effects are discussed in this article: Linaclotide (Linzess) Medication for IBS: Uses, Dosage, Cost, Side effects

 Linzess or Linaclotide is a new drug that is used to treat two very common medical conditions: